nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    </ul>

    </details>
 6. Type the `java -jar careflow.jar` command into your `command terminal` and hit `Enter` to run the application.
-A GUI similar to the below should appear in a few seconds.
+An application similar to the one shown below should appear in a few seconds.
 Note that the app contains some sample data.
   <p align="center">
     <img src="images/UGscreenshots/careflow_home.png" style="zoom:100%">
   </p>